 Stop carrying your credit card.
 If you don't have enough willpower to avoid spontaneous purchases, be honest with yourself.
 Don't carry the card at all-after all, the chances of having an emergency need for it are likely to be very small.
 Having to go home to get the card also gives you a chance to consider whether you really need whatever it is that you were about to buy.

-An interactive or media element has been excluded from this version of the text.
-You can view it online
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here: https://ecampusontario.pressbooks.pub/studyprocaff2/?p=110#h5p-25

 Identity Security